jillkt13/jillkt13.github.io/urp_redesign.md

-# Redesigning our main conversion landing page
+# Redesigning a main conversion landing page

 For years, one page on the JSTOR website had been a white whale.
 The conversion landing page is essentially the “Access denied” page on the site.
 Users see this page if they are not authenticated to see the content on the page.
 It accounts for 55% of all incoming traffic to the site and had a bounce rate of nearly 75%.
 This page is complicated because it has to do a lot of different things.
 It needs to simultaneously communicate to the user that: